ikcede/Traveling-Salesman-Viz/README.md

-Traveling-Salesman-Viz
+Travelling-Salesman-Viz
 ======================

-Visualization of Traveling Salesman in D3, using 2-opt switches for finding a local minimum.
+Visualization of Travelling Salesman in D3, using 2-opt switches for finding a local minimum.